-DC Water Blue Plains WWTP Operations & Maintenance (O&M) and Capital Indirect Billings Compliance Audit for Fiscal Year 2018 & 2019 -- In accordance with the Blue Plains Intermunicipal Agreement (IMA), WSSC Water (as a Party to the Agreement) is authorized to audit, examine, inspect, or reproduce the books, accounts, records, documents, and other evidence supporting Blue Plains operating and maintenance costs and user fees.
+DC Water Blue Plains WWTP Operations & Maintenance (O&M) and Capital Indirect Billings Compliance Audit for Fiscal Year 2017 & 2018 -- In accordance with the Blue Plains Intermunicipal Agreement (IMA), WSSC Water (as a Party to the Agreement) is authorized to audit, examine, inspect, or reproduce the books, accounts, records, documents, and other evidence supporting Blue Plains operating and maintenance costs and user fees.
 We conduct an audit at our discretion to ascertain whether adjustments are warranted for previously remitted quarterly and year-end adjustment payments from WSSC Water to DC Water.
+We are in the final stage of the FY 2017 audit and expect to finalize our audit of FY 2018 O&M Billings and Indirect Cost Allocations for Capital Billings before the 2020 fiscal year-end.

-DC Water Multi-Jurisdiction Use Facility(ies) (MJUFs) O&M Billing Compliance Audit for Fiscal Years 2017 & 2018 -- MJUF is a term that recognizes that more than one jurisdiction's sewer flows are treated by or pass through a facility(ies), and that the costs associated with those facilities are shared among the parties.
-In accordance with the Blue Plains Intermunicipal Agreement (IMA), WSSC Water is authorized to audit, examine, inspect, or reproduce the books, accounts, records, documents, and other evidence supporting Blue Plains operating and maintenance costs and user fees.
-DC Water's enabling legislation identified only 19 Joint Use Facilities, but more MJUFs were subsequently identified and discovered in the 1985 IMA.
-The 1985 IMA was replaced by the 2012 IMA, and the Capital MJUF Study coincided with its implementation and was referenced as the current guide for Capital Cost Allocation for MJUF facilities that are shared outside of Blue Plains.
-An audit of DC Water's Fiscal Year 2018 and 2019 Billing to WSSC Water for its share of MJUFs costs will commence during the fiscal year.
+DC Water Multi-Jurisdiction Use Facility(ies) (MJUFs) O&M Billing Compliance Audit for Fiscal Years 2017 & 2018-- MJUF is a term that recognizes that more than one jurisdiction's sewer flows are treated by or pass through a facility(ies) and that the costs associated with those facilities are shared among the parties.
+In accordance with the Blue Plains Intermunicipal Agreement (IMA), WSSC Water (as a Party to the Agreement) is authorized to audit, examine, inspect, or reproduce the books, accounts, records, documents, and other evidence supporting Blue Plains operating and maintenance costs and user fees.
+DC Water Enabling Legislation identified only 19 Joint Use Facilities, but more MJUFs were discovered than had been identified in the Enabling Legislation and the 1985 IMA.
+The 1985 IMA was replaced by the 2012 IMA and the Capital MJUF Study coincided with preparation of the 2012 IMA and was referenced as the guide for Capital Cost Allocation for MJUF facilities that are shared outside of Blue Plains.
+An audit of DC Water's Fiscal Year 2017 Billing to WSSC Water for its share of MJUFs costs will be finalized during fiscal year 2020 and an audit for 2018 will commence.

-Retiree Benefits Performance Audit - The mission of the Benefits Division is to strategically develop comprehensive benefit and well-being programs to improve the health and well-being for all WSSC Water employees, retirees, and dependents.
-A discretionary audit of WSSC Water's retiree benefits will be finalized and has been undertaken to assess the associated divisions' performance and compliance with WSSC Water policies and procedures, which are designed to enforce/support external rules, laws, and regulations.
+Retiree Benefits Performance Audit - The mission of the Benefits Division is to strategically develop comprehensive benefit and wellbeing programs to improve the health and wellbeing for all Commission employees, retirees, and dependents.
+A discretionary audit of WSSC Water's retiree benefits will be finalized and has been undertaken to assess the associated Division's performance and compliance with WSSC Water policies and procedures, which are designed to enforce/support external rules, laws, and regulations.

-Procurement Office Performance Audit (Phase I) - The WSSC Water Procurement Office is responsible for consolidating all WSSC Water's procurements as well as working in partnership with the Office of Supplier Diversity & Inclusion to deliver the right goods and services to the right place, at the right time, and at the right cost through an effective and well managed supply chain.
+Procurement Office Performance Audit (Phase I) - The WSSC Water Procurement Office is responsible for consolidation of all WSSC Water's procurement as well as working in partnership with the Office of Supplier Diversity & Inclusion and delivering the right goods and services to the right place, at the right time, at the right cost through an effective and well managed supply chain.
 We will conduct an audit to assess the Procurement Office's performance and operational efficiency.

-Sustainability and Support Services Vendor Management Review - The Support Service Division (SSD) manages office services, such as reprographics and mail services, records management, sustainability services and space planning for WSSC Water.
+Sustainability and Support Services Vendor Management Review - The Support Service Division manages office services, such as reprographics and mail services, records management, sustainability services and space planning for the Commission.
 The SSD conducts business with several small and large vendors utilizing multiple contracts.
-A performance audit of the SSD will be undertaken to ensure internal controls are adequate to comply with federal, state, county, and WSSC Water regulations.
+A performance audit of the WSSC Water General Services Support Services Division (SSD) will be undertaken to ensure internal controls are adequate to comply with federal, state, county, and WSSC Water regulations.